sderev/lmtoolbox/README.md

 The [`commitgen`](https://github.com/sderev/llm-toolbox/tree/main/tools/commitgen) tool is designed to streamline your `git` workflow by automatically generating meaningful commit messages for your code changes.

 ![demo_0](https://github.com/sderev/llm-toolbox/assets/24412384/d41985d5-d8a2-4622-9ef7-643176cdc741)
 ___

+### Codereview

+The [`Codereview`](https://github.com/sderev/llm-toolbox/tree/main/tools/codereview) tool accepts a file or a piece of text as input and provides an in-depth analysis of the code.
+It can identify potential issues, suggest improvements, and even detect security vulnerabilities.
+The Codereview tool is capable of handling a variety of programming languages, and its feedback can serve as an invaluable resource for developers seeking to enhance the quality of their code.

+___

 ### VocabMaster